 - 11. Were there other students at this clinical facility during your clinical experience?
-(Check all that apply): - Physical therapist students

-Physical therapist assistant students

-- from other disciplines or service departments (Please specify ) - 12.
-Identify the ratio of students to CIs for your clinical experience:

-1 student to 1 CI

-- 1 student to greater than 1 Cl - 1 CI to greater than1 student; Describe - 13.
-How did the clinical supervision ratio in Question #12 influence your learning experience?
-I had to learn each of my CI's styles, but I thought it was helpful in developing my own style of how to do operate. - 14.
+(Check all that apply): - Physical therapist students - Physical therapist assistant students - from other disciplines or service departments (Please specify ) - Identify the ratio of students to CIs for your clinical experience: 12. - $\square$ 1 student to 1 CI - 1 student to greater than 1 CI - 1 CI to greater than1 student; Describe - How did the clinical supervision ratio in Question #12 influence your learning experience?
+13. Enhanced the attention given to my performance. - 14.
 In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel Observed surgery - Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify
+(Check all that apply) - Attended in-services/educational programs - Presented an in-service - Attended special clinics - Attended team meetings/conferences/grand rounds - Directed and supervised physical therapist assistants and other support personnel - Observed surgerv - $\square$ Participated in administrative and business practice management - Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) OT, SPT, Nursing - Participated in opportunities to provide consultation - Participated in service learning - Participated in wellness/health promotion/screening programs - Performed systematic data collection as part of an investigative study - Other; Please specify \\\\\

-- 15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc. - Overall Summary Appraisal
+15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
+Include costs, names of resources, housing, food, parking, etc. The location is amazing and it's a nice new facility (coming up on 5 years).
+It's small in comparison to the Woburn location (20 beds in comparison to Woburn's 120+), but I preferred it in comparison to a larger setting.

+Overall Summary Appraisal

 - 16. Overall, how would you assess this clinical experience?
-(Check only one) - Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student. - Time well spent; would recommend this clinical education site to another student. - Some good learning experiences; student program needs further development. - Student clinical education program is not adequately developed at this time. - 17.
+(Check only one) - Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.

+- Time well spent; would recommend this clinical education site to another student. - Some good learning experiences; student program needs further development. - Student clinical education program is not adequately developed at this time. - 17.
 What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Adaptability and interpersonal skills. - 18.
+An open mind, a good heart, and the ability to leave your work at the door. - 18.
 If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
-Upper extremity, spine, and neurological patients. - 19.
+The acute care world is completely different from the Outpatient world.
+So, re-orienting myself with the plethora of diseases/conditions that exists, and all the precautions that come along with them was the biggest difference.
+Talking with nurses and the your fellow therapists will quickly educate you in the many facets of healthcare that go largely unnoticed in the outpatient world. - 19.
 What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-Prepare ahead of time and make sure that you know what you have already covered in class. - 20.
+Be very familiar with strokes and heart conditions/surgeries, as that it what you'll be seeing the majority of the time.
+Hips are another big source of patients.
+Don't be afraid to ask questions, as the staff is very friendly and knowledgeable. - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-My knowledge of the lower extremity and anatomy. - 21.
+Neuro, MS, PT Interventions 1 & 2 - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
-Learning about the upper extremity and spine would have prepared me better for this clinical as well as learning more about modalities such as soft tissue mobilization and e-stim.
+More clinicals and less classwork.